A 30 Gallon fish tank is the perfect step up

 What are Undergravel filters?

 An undergravel filter is a plastic plate/sheet that is placed in the bottom of your aquarium and then covered with gravel.
 The water is drawn up through the uplift tubes along with bubbles from an air pump and an air stone.
 This pulls water from under the plate, which in turn draws water down through the gravel trapping dirt within the gravel.
-Then, mother nature takes over and the friendly bacteria that live within the gravel breaks down the dirt and fish waste.
+Then, mother nature takes over and the friendly bacteria that live within the gravel break down the dirt and fish waste.

 This is one of the oldest methods of filtering a 30 Gallon aquarium and is tried and tested and works well.
 The only issue you will face with this method is that it really needs to be installed when the tank is new.
 Adding one to an existing aquarium is hard!